ddhartma/Around-The-World-Classifier/README.md

 ```
 $ export PATH="/path/to/anaconda/bin:$PATH"
 ```
-The project installation is divided into two parts: Part A describes the cloning of the project and the installation of the project environment.
-Part B describes how to get Yolo weights and a Google Maps API.
+The project installation is divided into two parts:
+- Part A describes how to clone this project and how to install the project environment.
+- Part B describes how to get Yolo weights and a Google Maps API Key.

 ### Project installation Part A
-- Open your command line terminal
+- Open your preferred CLI
 - Change Directory to your project folder, e.g. `cd my_github_projects`
 - Clone the Github Project inside this folder with via:
 ```